Bryce-Davidson/neuradraw-2/README.md

         var some_state = {
             person: "James"
         }
-        this.save("state_reference", some_state)
+        this.save("state_name", some_state)
     };

     // REQUIRED
     draw(new_config) {
-        // The main draw functinon in the class needs to call super.draw(new_config) super.draw(new_config);
+        // The main draw functinon in the class needs to call super.update(new_config) super.update(new_config);
-        // After and only after should the internal drawing functions be called this._draw_circle();
+        // After and only after should the internal drawing functions be called
+        // Drawing functions should be called from back to front to structure the
+        // painting of the asset
+        this._draw_circle();
     }

-    // All class based drawing commands need to reference from the this.drawing_config object.
+    // All class based drawing commands need to reference from the this.config object.
+    // And the this.state object.
     _draw_circle() {
         push();
         stroke(this.config.stroke);